 We are pleased that you have selected Fanshawe College.
 Our WRIT placement assessment is important to your success.
-Doing your best will ensure proper assessment of your skills to help you succeed in college and the workplace.
+Doing your best will ensure proper assessment of your writing skills to help you succeed in college and the workplace.

 What Is The WRIT Placement Assessment?

 Most first-level students at Fanshawe College must take a Placement Assessment for the WRIT course.
-The evaluation of these assessment results allows us to assess your current skills and place you in the appropriate course.
+The evaluation of these assessment results allows us to assess your current writing skills and place you in the appropriate course.
 The following short video provides an overview of the WRIT assessment:

 If you have written the WRIT Assessment before, please contact the School of Language and Liberal Studies for advice on how your previous Assessment affects your current program.
 Contact information is available in the FAQ – see below.